randomchars42/Sortingshop/README.md

   * Certain metadata may\* be removed.
 3. You may press "Start tagging files" and you'll be shown each file in turn so you can add or remove tags and ratings or mark the file for removal\*\*.

-   While you work your way through your collection every file you encounter may be renamed, have a sidecar created, tags added and metadata removed\*.
+   While you work your way through your collection every file you encounter may be renamed, have a sidecar created, tags added and / or metadata removed\*.

 4. When you're finished you may hit "Sort mediafiles by tags" and your files will be sorted by a tag\*\*\* you have added.